GunnarGriffin23/Mario-Game/README.md

 Life system (keep track of how many left, game over when count = 0) characters(get the sprite sheet working, hitboxes, animations, enemies)

+fix the sprite printer to print individual sprites from a strip

 If you think of anything else add it.